Oroantral fistula: Medication

 Medications may be needed as an adjunct to assist the closure of the defect.
 Antibiotics can help control or prevent any sinus infections.
 Preoperative nasal decongestants usage can reduce any existing sinus inflammation which will aid surgical manipulation of the mucosa over the bone.

 Postoperative care

 Following all methods of OAC/OAF closure, the patients are instructed to avoid activities that could produce pressure changes between the nasal passages and oral cavity for at least 2 weeks due to risk of disruption to the healing process.
 Nose blowing and sneezing with a closed mouth are prohibited.
 A soft diet is also often advocated during this period.
-Following surgery, nasal decongestants and prophylactic antibiotics are often prescribed to prevent postoperative infection.
+For the purpose of to prevent a postoperative infection, nasal decongestants and prophylactic antibiotics are frequently given subsequent to surgical procedures.